MUSKAANALAM/csvupload/readme.md

 To start the project:

- npm install
+ 1.npm install to install dependencies

- node app.js is the starting point.
+2. node app.js is the starting point.

 the url here is: